Written by: Gene Fitzgerald // Last Updated:

 Please note: You may require a special type of drill bit to prevent scratching or chipping depending on the material.

-Mark the spot with a center punch.
+For a stainless steel sink, mark the spot with a center punch.
 Then gently grind away enough surface material to safely accommodate the ¼” drill bit.
-Now carefully drill a hole and go extra slow when you are about to hit any metal (a drop of oil can work wonders).
+Now carefully drill a hole.
+Go extra slow (a drop of oil can work wonders).
 For a ⅜” or ½” hole, drill a ¼”pilot hole first.

 When you are done, remove any remaining metal chips that could damage the surface and clean up sharp edges.